JS-Tharun/Customer-Support-Automation/README.md

 | 👥 HR | Employee-related queries, payroll concerns, policy clarifications, and leave requests. |
 | ⚖️ Legal | Contract reviews, compliance concerns, data privacy requests, and dispute notices. |

----

-## ▶️ Ready to Try It?

-Head to the **Customer Support Automation** page using the sidebar to classify a ticket and generate a reply.

-> Use the sidebar to navigate to the main tool →